pvotio/lch-client/README.md

-# LCH Data Scraper with Docker
+# LCH Data CDS Settlement Prices

 Extract, transform, and load (ETL) LCH (London Clearing House) CDS clearing essentials pricing data into an MSSQL database, leveraging Docker for seamless deployment and scalability.
+CDS settlement prices are converted to spreads using the ISDA model.

 ## 📌 Features: